Subsampling Spectral Clustering for Large-Scale Social Networks

-where $\wh{\Lambda}_{K}^{1/2}\in \mR^{K\times K}$ is defined as a diagonal matrix with the $K$ largest eigenvalues of $(L^{s})^{\top}L^{s}$ and $V_K$ is a matrix that contains the right $K$ eigenvectors of $(L^{s})^{\top}L^{s}$ corresponding to its largest $K$ eigenvalues.
-We consider $\widehat{U}_{K}$ as the approximated embedding vectors of all network nodes.
-Then, community membership can be obtained by applying the k-means algorithm to the rows of $\wh{U}_{K}$.
-Additionally, the partition results are recorded by $\wh{C}_{k}=\{i: \hat{z}_{i}=k, 1\leq i\leq N\} (k=1,\cdots, K)$, where $\hat{z}_{i}$ is the estimate label of node $i$.
+\textbf{Case 2 (DCSBM).} In the DCSBM framework, we apply spherical spectral clustering \citep{lei2015consistency} to the normalized sub-adjacency matrix.
+Specifically, we let $v_{i}= u_i/\|u_i\|$ where $\| \cdot \|$ denotes the Euclidean norm of a vector, and we consider $v_i$ as the embedding vector of node $i$.
+Moreover, let $\wh{U}^{*}= (v_1,\cdots, v_N)^{\top}$ to be the row-normalized version of $\wh{U}$.
+Then, we perform k-means clustering to the rows of $\wh{U}^{*}$ to obtain the community labels for entire network nodes.
+As a result, the partition results are recorded as $\wh{C}_{k}=\{i: \hat{z}_{i}=k, 1\leq i\leq N\} (k=1,\cdots, K)$, where $\hat{z}_{i}$ is the estimate label of node $i$.
 For simplicity, the extension of a spectral clustering algorithm by subsampling is referred to as the SSC method.
-The following proposition describes the computational complexity of this method.
+The SSC procedure for large-scale networks generated from the SBM or DCSBM is described in Algorithm \ref{alg_ssc}.

-\begin{proposition} For a graph $ \mathcal{G} $ with $ N $ nodes, assume that $ n $ nodes are subsampled from $ \mathcal{G} $.
-Then, the computational complexity of community detection for the entire graph, $ \mathcal {G}$, based on the SSC algorithm is $O(n^ {2}N)$. \end{proposition} The proof of Proposition \ref{pro_sscTime} is provided in Appendix B.1 of the Supplementary Material.
-Compared with that of the traditional spectral clustering method based on the entire network, the computational complexity of the SSC is significantly lower.
-Proposition \ref{pro_sscTime} shows that, for limited computing resources, the SSC algorithm could be applied to reduce the computational burden of community detection for large-scale networks.
+\begin{remark}[Determine the number of communities] For real-world datasets with unknown number of communities, we adopt the corrected bayesian information criterion, proposed by \cite{hu2020corrected}, and combine the proposed method to estimate $K$.
+Specifically, let $\mK$ denote the candidate set for the number of communities, then we evaluate each candidate $K' \in \mK$ by following steps.
+First, based on the sub-adjacency matrix $A^{s}$, we apply the SSC method to $A^s$ to obtain the label estimates $\hat{z} \in [K']^{N}$.
+Then, under the SBM/DCSBM, we compute the log-likelihood function associated with $A^{s}$, $\hat{z}$, and denote this log-likelihood function as $\ell(K', \hat{z}, A^s)$.
+Lastly, according to \cite{hu2020corrected}, we calculate the corrected bayesian information criterion by $f(K',\hat{z},A^{s})=\ell(K', \hat{z}, A^s) -\left\{n\log{K'}+ \frac{K'(K'+1)}{4}\log{(Nn)}\right\}.$ As a result, the optimal solution is $\wh{K}=\argmax_{K'\in \mK} f(K', \hat{z},A^s).$ \end{remark}